-After all the components are affixed to the enclosure as shown on the previous page, place the main PCB on top of the potentiometers and toggle switches as in the diagram to the left.
+After all the components are affixed to the enclosure as shown on the previous page, place the main PCB on top of the potentiometers as in the diagram to the left.

-You may need to adjust the position of the potentiometers and toggle slightly if they are not aligned straight.
+You may need to adjust the position of the potentiometers slightly if they are not aligned straight.

-Once all of the pins are through their holes and the PCB is laying flat, solder each of the pins from the top.
-Be careful not to touch any of the surrounding components with the soldering iron.
+Once all of the pins are through and the PCB is laying flat, solder each of the pins from the top, being careful not to touch any of the surrounding components with the soldering iron.

 After you've finished soldering the pots, clip the leads as close as you can to the main PCB.
 This is more important with the two uppermost pots because the input/output PCB overlaps them and you need to avoid any of the components shorting.
-(The toggle switch lugs do not need to be clipped.)

-Next, move to the footswitch board and solder the 3PDT switch.
+Next, do the same thing with the footswitch board-the 3PDT footswitch and the LED.

-The LED is last.
-Before soldering the LED, double-check to make sure the flat side of the LED is facing to the right, as shown in the diagram, and that the short leg is coming through the pad on the right.
+Before soldering, double-check to make sure the flat side of the LED is facing to the right, as shown in the diagram, and that the short leg is coming through the pad on the right.
 It won't work if it's turned the other way.
-Then, clip the leads of the LED.